ForEvolve/forevolve.github.io/_posts/en/2017-10-02-design-patterns-web-api-service-and-repository-part-11.md

   }
 ```

-In the `appsettings.Development.json` we will override the `TableName` to make sure that we are not writing to the "staging" table (in case it is on the same Azure Storage Account).
+In the `appsettings.Development.json` we will override the `TableName` to make sure that we are not writing to the "Production" environment's table.
+As you may have noticed, we are doing the same thing that we did for our integration tests, but for the specific "Development" environment.

 ``` json
   "AzureTable": {